 Regular wellness exams provide your veterinarian with the opportunity to examine your kitten's overall health and well-being, as well as their dietary needs.
 Your vet will also be able to detect the early signs of any arising disease before they become severe and harder and more expensive to treat.

-You also have to ensure your kitten gets all of their vaccinations and parasite prevention on schedule.
+You also have to ensure your kitten gets all of its vaccinations and parasite prevention on schedule.
 Your kitten should come in for their first round of shots when they are 6 to 8 weeks old, and have them spayed or neutered when they are 5 to 6 months old.
 This prevents any serious diseases or conditions from arising in the first place.

 What Could Go Wrong?